Niel-Reitmann/Niels-Blog/blogposts/1monthlearnings.md

 ---
-title: '1 month learnings'
+title: "1 month learnings"
-date: '2023-05-07'
+date: "2023-05-07"
 ---

 Three years ago I was in Cape Town, South Africa.
 One year ago I was just starting my degree and moving to Brisbane for college.

 At the beginning of this year I found myself in Sydney with a weekend of accommodation, no plan for work or where I would stay, after choosing not to enrol in any second year courses.